 There are a lot of things that have to be prepared for an inside the mind.
 Then, if you really have a strong mind, then you are starting to arrange your surrounding.
 Then, a settledness of practicing meditation helps you see this mind preparedness.

 Therefore, when people ask this question outside the meditation, I don’t usually talk about that.
-Because there is no, literally there is no hear it, “what is letting go” but it is not practical to explain or talk about Therefore, my advice is, if talking to non-meditators for example, small talk, there is no way of explaining.
+Because there is no, literally there is no hear it, “what is letting go” but it is not practical to explain or talk about that.
+Therefore, my advice is, if talking to non-meditators for example, small talk, there is no way of explaining.
 This is something you really have to understand with practical experience.
 But, for meditators, that is one of the examples to go with.

 Especially with the “letting go” you can see that freedom.
-That freedom, that joyfulness comes out of the freedom.
+That freedom, that joyfulness comes out of freedom.
 That would be the result of “letting go”.
 When somebody can apply that to everything even letting go of anger.

 So, when we use this term, we are using it to describe that mind culture, or training your mind.
 Training your mind throughout some practical courses.
 That includes the physical activity that includes eating food, that includes observing your mind, observing your actions, That includes going through some thought process.
 With all that combination, we call it a retreat.
-It is not really about running away from your life but FINDING you life.
+It is not really about running away from your life but FINDING your life.
 It is a process.
-With that process people understand what “letting go” means.
+With that process, people understand what “letting go” means.
 That’s a good thing that society is talking about it.
 Then only a few seek it out.

 Okay, I think we can stop here.
 It is very good to see all of you.
 Enjoy the end of the fall.
 Have a wonderful week.
 Thank you.